r-craig73/Order-Pizza/readme.md

 #### Version 1.01 by Ron Craig

 ## Description
-### A website where a customer can order pizza and view the final cost.
+### A website where a customer can order pizza, select toppings, and view the final cost.

-## Setup/Installation Requirements
-* _User will place a pizza order_
-* _User will select pizza size and items (pepperoni, mushrooms, green peppers, etc._
-* _User will view the final cost_

 ## Specifications